Astra-Appalachia/astra-appalachia.github.io/_pages/bitter-conquest/core.md

 permalink: /bitter-conquest
 ---

-# The *Bitter Conquest* Campaign System

-## Assembling a Battle Company in the Age of Darkness
+# Assembling a Battle Company in the Age of Darkness

 The first step any Player (herein referred to as a *Commander*) must accomplish to participate in a narrative Campaign during the Horus Heresy is creating a ***Battle Company***.
 The Battle Company represents those militants whom have banded together under a common cause to fight their way across the Galaxy, either in the name of the Emperor or the Warmaster.
 Given the nature of this system, it is highly suggested that Commanders invest time into building a narrative around the origins of their Battle Company as it can serve as a guiding light through their journey into the Age of Darkness.